-Sheetal Prajapati is a creative practitioner working across the field of art and public engagement as an educator, artist, curator and administrator.
+Sheetal Prajapati is an educator, artist and advisor working across the field of art and public engagement.
 Born in Buffalo, New York, Sheetal is a first generation Indian American.
-Before moving to New York in 2010, Sheetal studied, lived and worked in Chicago for 12 years, enjoyed 11 years building community in New York City, and in January 2022, moved to Santa Fe, New Mexico, where she is currently based.
+Raised in Owensboro, Kentucky, Sheetal studied and worked in Chicago for 12 years, enjoyed 11 years building community in New York City, and in January 2022, moved to Santa Fe, New Mexico, where she is currently based.

-As an artist, Sheetal has held residencies at the Wassaic Project, Haystack Mountain School of Craft, and the The Elizabeth Foundation for the Arts among others.
+As an artist, Sheetal has held residencies at Pocoapoco, Wassaic Project, Haystack Mountain School of Craft, and The Elizabeth Foundation for the Arts among others.
 Her work has been presented at EFA Project Space (NYC), Elsewhere Museum (Greensboro, NC), Denny Gallery (NYC), and The Galleries at Moore (Philadelphia).
 In 2019, she was a nominee for the Emerging Artist Award through the Rema Hort Mann Foundation in New York.

 She received a Bachelor of Arts in History and Gender Studies from Northwestern University and a Master of Arts in Arts Administration and Policy from the School of the Art Institute of Chicago.